 In awe of how far he’s come.

-And in awe of how detection at birth, education & research, and medical advancements in CHD all worked together to help keep our boy alive.
+In awe of how detection at birth, education & research, and medical advancements in CHD all worked together to help keep our baby alive.

 That is not the case for all affected by CHD though.
-Congenital Heart Disease is the most common birth defect.
-It occurs in 1 in 100 babies that are born, that’s every 15 minutes!
+CHD is the most common birth defect.
+It occurs in 1 in 110 babies that are born, that’s every 15 minutes!
 Sadly, many children pass away from CHD still today.
 There is much more to be done in terms of research for CHD diagnosis, survival, and quality of life.
 That is why we walk and fundraise for this cause that is so close to our hearts.

-Please consider donating to support Team Cyle or simply come join us at the Heart Walk on May 30th. =)
+Please consider donating to support Team Cyle or join us at the virtual walk on August 30th. =)